 Dieter Otto, director of grounds, custodial services and parking at EMU, says the panels offer improved and more direct lighting around bus stops, creating a more inviting environment at night while preserving EMU’s ongoing goals of being cost efficient and reducing its carbon footprint.

-• Solar panels work by allowing photons or particles of light to knock electrons from atoms, generating a flow of electricity.
-The energy is stored in the battery assemblies, to be utilized at night.
-Occupancy sensors on the bus stops help use the stored energy efficiently.
+Solar panels work by allowing photons or particles of light to knock electrons from atoms, generating a flow of electricity.
+You can store the energy in the battery assemblies and use it at night.
+Occupancy sensors on bus stops help use the stored energy efficiently.

-The panels complement the University’s continuing sustainability efforts, the most recent of which is the activation in February 2018 of the new energy saving, 55-ton cogeneration system, which will supply approximately 98 percent of the heat and 93 percent of the electricity to Eastern’s 800-acre campus.
+The panels complement the University’s continuing sustainability efforts.
+Moreover, the most recent of which is the activation in February 2018 of the new energy-saving, 55-ton cogeneration system.
+The system will supply approximately 98 percent of the heat and 93 percent of the electricity to Eastern’s 800-acre campus.

-Cogeneration is a combined heat and power system that uses one fuel source, in this case natural gas, to simultaneously produce electricity and steam heat.
+Cogeneration is a combined heat and power system that uses one fuel source.
+Moreover, in this case, natural gas to simultaneously produce electricity and steam heat.